Restore England’s Wetlands (home to wildlife, prevent floods)

 - Fens (fertile wetlands, mostly found in Eastern England)

-It’s also creating a new saltmarsh nature reserve in the Forest of Dean, which will be a haven for wildlife, and also store carbon to help reduce floods and climate change.
+WWT is helping to restore 100,000 hectares of wetlands in the UK, and also buying up low-lying ground to create new ones.
+It’s also creating a saltmarsh nature reserve in the Forest of Dean, which will be a haven for wildlife, and also store carbon to help reduce floods and climate change.

 Why Do England’s Wetlands Matter?